afhammohamed/enterprise-homelab/README.md

 Improve
 ```

-Problems encountered during the project are intentionally documented because troubleshooting is an important part of real-world infrastructure administration.
+Troubleshooting and recovery are intentionally documented because diagnosing failures is a key part of infrastructure administration.

 ---